taghead/burger.devourer.xyz/docs/typescript_refresher.md

 # Modules
-In a real world situation it is expected larger applications to be split into multiple files.
+In a real world situation, it is expected larger applications to be split into multiple files.
 This is where modules come in.
-Lets appropriate two seperate files, `player.ts` and `main.ts`.
+Let's appropriate two seperate files, `player.ts` and `main.ts`.

 `player.ts`
 ```typescript